industrial-edge/performance-insight-custom-widgets/docs/Installation.md

 ## EChart options

-These custom widgets are based on the [Apache ECharts library](https://echarts.apache.org/examples/en/index.html).
-Here you can find examples for several dashboard types.
+The custom widgets are based on the [Apache ECharts library](https://echarts.apache.org/examples/en/index.html), where you can find examples for several dashboard types.
 If you open the [ECharts options](https://echarts.apache.org/en/option.html#title) overview page, you can discover the different possibilities you have to configure a widget.

+The essential option for configuring the widget types is the 'series' option.

-For example to configure a line diagram you need to use the 'series' option:
+For example, to configure a line diagram, it looks like this:

 ```js
 series: [{